pdamasceno/jaroWinklerKMeans/README.md

 ```

 ### Output
-The output files generated are stored in the `outputs` folder
+The output files generated are stored in the `outputs` folder and there are two output examples there already